SleepyG11/HandyBalatro/README.md

 ## Contribute

 Want new features to be implemented?
 Want add mod support?
-Found a bug?
+Found a bug?<br/>
 [Create an issue](https://github.com/SleepyG11/HandyBalatro/issues/) or let me know in [Discord mod's thread](https://discord.com/channels/1116389027176787968/1270746376312979456)!

 ## For developers